On this page

 In today’s fast-paced business world, efficiency and seamless data flow are more important than ever.
 Enterprise Resource Planning (ERP) systems have become essential tools for businesses of all sizes, helping them manage everything from finances to supply chains and customer relations.
 However, an ERP system alone isn’t enough.
 To unlock its full potential, it needs to be integrated with other software and systems across the business.
 This is where ERP integration comes in.

 An ERP integration involves connecting your organization’s system with other business applications like EDI and eCommerce channels.
 This data sharing enhances operational efficiency, improves decision-making, and provides a holistic view of business processes.
-An effective ERP integration can align departments with each other, streamline operational workflows, and drive new productivity and growth.
+The benefit of ERP integration is aligning departments with each other, streamlining operational workflows, and driving new productivity and growth.

 How Does ERP Integration Work?

-APIs allow different software systems to communicate and share data in real time.
-Many modern ERP systems offer built-in APIs that make it easier to connect with other software.
+APIs allow different software systems to communicate and share data in real time with eCommerce, marketplaces, and shipping tools.
+Many modern ERP systems offer built-in APIs that make it easier to connect with other software. - Pre-built Connectors: Remove the need for heavy middleware by plugging directly into major ERPs (NetSuite, Sage, QuickBooks, Acumatica) and retail networks.

 In some cases, businesses may need custom integrations to connect their ERP system with unique or legacy software.
 This typically involves working with developers to build tailored solutions.